-Terms and Conditions period, the permittee shall propose to modify operational procedures and/or upgrade the treatment process to achieve consistent compliance with the maximum and 30-day average discharge limits by submitting a corrective action plan for NMED approval.
+period, the permittee shall propose to modify operational procedures and/or upgrade the treatment process to achieve consistent compliance with the maximum and 30-day average discharge limits by submitting a corrective action plan for NMED approval.
 The plan shall include a schedule for completion of corrective actions and shall be submitted within 60 days following the second sample analysis date.
 The permittee shall initiate implementation of the plan following approval by NMED.
 Prior to recommencing discharge to the re-use area, additional sampling of any stored reclaimed wastewater may be required by NMED in response to the submitted corrective action plan.

+[Subsection A of 20.6.2.3107 NMAC, Subsection C of 20.6.2.3109 NMAG]

-In the event that a release (commonly known as a "spill") occurs that as not authorized under this Discharge Permit, the permittee shall take measures to mitigate damage from the unauthorized discharge and initiate the notifications and corrective actions required in Section 20.6.2.1203 NMAC and summarized below.
-Within 24 hours following discovery of the unauthorized discharge, the permittee shall verbally notify NMED and provide the following information. a) The name, address, and telephone number of the person or persons in charge of the facility, as well as of the owner and/or operator of the facility. b) The name and address of the facility. c) The date, time, location, and duration of the unauthorized discharge. d) The source and cause of unauthorized discharge. e) A description of the unauthorized discharge. g) Any actions taken to mifigate immediate damage from the unauthorized discharge. g) Any actions taken to mifigate immediate damage from the unauthorized discharge. within 15 days following discovery of the unauthorized discharge, the permittee shall submit written notification to NMED with the information listed above and any pertinent updates.
-Within 15 days following discovery of the unauthorized discharge the following information. a) A description of proposed actions to mitigate damage from the unauthorized discharge information. e) A description of proposed actions to prevent future unauthorized discharges of this nature. e) A schedule for completion of proposed actions.
+In the event that a release (commonly known as a "spill") occurs that is not authorized under this Discharge Permit, the permittee shall take measures to mitigate damage from the unauthorized discharge and initiate the notifications and corrective actions required in Section 20.6.2.1203 NMAC and summarized below.

+Within 24 hours following discovery of the unauthorized discharge, the permittee shall verbally notify NMED and provide the following information.

+- a) The name, address, and telephone number of the person or persons in charge of the facility, as well as of the owner and/or operator of the facility. - b) The name and address of the facility. - c) The date, time, location, and duration of the unauthorized discharge. - d) The source and cause of unauthorized discharge. - e) A description of the unauthorized discharge, including its estimated chemical composition. - f) The estimated volume of the unauthorized discharge. - g) Any actions taken to mitigate immediate damage from the unauthorized discharge.

+Within one week following discovery of the unauthorized discharge, the permittee shall submit written notification to NMED with the information listed above and any pertinent updates.

+Within 15 days following discovery of the unauthorized discharge, the permittee shall submit a corrective action report/plan to NMED describing any corrective actions taken and/or to be taken relative to the unauthorized discharge that includes the following information.

+- a) A description of proposed actions to mitigate damage from the unauthorized discharge. - b) A description of proposed actions to prevent future unauthorized discharges of this nature. - c) A schedule for completion of proposed actions.

+In the event that the unauthorized discharge causes or may with reasonable probability cause water pollution in excess of the standards and requirements of Section 20.6.2.4103